 Ingredients for Instant Pot Cheesecake Bites

-- Crust: Graham wafers.
+- Crust: Store-bought graham wafers or healthy vegan graham crackers.
 Melted butter or coconut oil.

 - Cheesecake base: Room temperature cream cheese.
 Greek yogurt with 2% and more fat.
 Cane sugar.
 Cornstarch.
 Pure vanilla extract.
 Egg.